 Deploy the network service.
 From the NS packages tab of the OSM graphical user interface, click on the Instantiate NS button of the NSD uploaded in step 5.6.
 Then, fill the displayed form, indicating the VIM that will be used to deploy each VNF composing the NS.
 In addition, the OSM is responsible for processing the placement policies indicated in the VNFDs to specify the VIM which compute unit is in charge of hosting each VNF.
 For this experiment, the VNFs are placed in the compute units as illustrated in Figure 1.

+NOTE: As an alternative method, the OSM provides a command line interface that enables direct user interaction.
+A user reproducing this experiment can use this command line interface, instead of the graphical interface, to execute the different steps defined in this protocol, particularly those steps related with onboarding a VNF or an NS descriptor, as well as deploying a network service.

 Wait until the OSM graphical user interface indicates the success on the network service deployment.